German surplus not problem for euro zone says Schaeuble

 FRANKFURT Germany's surplus does not pose a problem for other members of the euro zone, Finance Minister Wolfgang Schaeuble said on Friday, answering critics of its export-driven economy.

-Germany's large current account surplus of more than 7 percent of economic output has been criticised by economists as a source of harmful imbalances within the euro area.
+Germany's large current account surplus of more than 7 percent of economic output has been criticized by economists as a source of harmful imbalances within the euro area.

 ECB President Mario Draghi told the Italian parliament on Thursday "there is no doubt" that Germany's trade